AquaSat/AquaMatch_lakeSR/README.md

 are not included in the NHDPlusv2, so they are downloaded by url from The National Map and are processed in a separate target.

+*Timing Note*
-**Note**: this group of targets will take a few hours to complete.
+This group of targets will take a few hours to complete.

+*Configuration Note*
+This group is either run completely or pulled from exisiting files based on lakeSR general configuration file using the boolean `calculate_centers` setting.
+If set to `FALSE` a version date must be provided in the `centers_version` setting.
+Additional guidance is provided in the README and general configuration file of the lakeSR repository.

 **b_pull_Landsat_SRST_poi**:

-This {targets} group uses the config file `config_files/config_poi.yml` and the Chebyshev Center points created in the `a_Calculate_Centers` group to pull Landsat Collection 2 Surface Reflectance and Surface Temperature using the GEE API.
-This group of targets ends with a branched target that maps over each of the WRS2 path rows that intersect with the points.
+This {targets} group uses the configuration file `b_pull_Landsat_SRST_poi/config_files/config_poi.yml` and the "Pole of Inaccessibility" points created in the `a_Calculate_Centers` group to pull Landsat Collection 2 Surface Reflectance and Surface Temperature using the Google Earth Engine (GEE) API.
+In this group, we use the most conservative LS4-7 pixel filters, as we are applying these settings across such a large continuum of time and space.
+This group ends with a branched target that sends tasks to Google Earth engine by mapping over WRS2 path rows that intersect with the points created in the `a_Calculate_Centers` group.

+*Timing Note*
-**Note**: this group of targets takes a very, very long time, ranging between 8 and 45 minutes per path row branch.
-There are just under 800 path rows with points in them, resulting in run time on the order of days to a week.
+This group of targets takes a very long time, running 2 minutes - 1 hour per path-row branch in `b_eeRun_poi`.
+There are just under 800 path rows executed in this target.
+Anecdotally speaking, processing time is often defined by the number of queued tasks globally, so weekends and nights are often periods of quicker processing than weekday during business hours.
+As written for data publication, run time is 7-10 days.

+*Configuration Note*
+This group is either run completely or pulled from exisiting files based on lakeSR general configuration file using the boolean `run_GEE` setting.
+If set to `FALSE` a version date must be provided in the `collated_version` setting.
+Additional guidance is provided in the README and general configuration file of the lakeSR repository.

 **c_collate_Landsat_data**: